nathankleyn/ruby_events/README.markdown

 ## Usage

-Using ruby_events is simple!
-Because all objects are automatically extended with the ruby_events functionality, it's as simple as:
+Using ruby_events is simple

     require 'rubygems'
     require 'ruby_events'

+By default, all Objects are extended with a RubyEvents, and given a new method called `events`.
+You can also require RubyEvents without the Object patch:

+    require 'rubygems'
+    require 'ruby_events/core'

+This allows you to patch objects yourself, or apply the RubyEvents module however you like.

+### Examples

+RubyEvents allows you to use events like callbacks, whether within your own classes, or by monkey patching others:

     class Example
       def initialize